gustavokei/vtex-react-checkout/README.md

 Saving your work will automatically recompile the main files

-Your old code should be reimplemented into `src/scripts/main.js`, no changes required
+Your old `checkout6-custom.js` scripts should be reimplemented into `src/scripts/main.js`, no changes required

 ## Folder Structure
     .